thedynamiclinker/ld/dictionary/The Implicit Attributes Problem.md

 - Side Effects of this Problem:

-	- Every social search app from Tinder to LinkedIn is pathetically underpowered, due to the lack of [[User Valued Data]] it has about its users.
+	- Every social search app from Tinder to LinkedIn is pathetically underpowered, due to the lack of [[Data of 2nd Party Value]] it has about its users.

 	- These apps end up optimizing for surface level attributes.